teejays/load-balancer/Readme.md

 ## Getting Started

 The project comes with a makefile that simplifies the process of building, running and testing it.

+**_Note:_** Although the project is designed to be built and run on both linux and darwin systems, it was primarily developed and tested on a darwin system.

 #### Prerequisites